-The insurance company will not pay for the time your car is just sitting in the body shop not being repaired (if your car is driveable), so be sure to ask the body shop if they will be able to start the repairs immediately when you drop it off, otherwise you will need to wait until they are ready to start the work – so you don’t get stuck with the rental car bill.
+The insurance company will not pay for the time your car is just sitting in the body shop not being repaired (if your car is drivable), so be sure to ask the body shop if they will be able to start the repairs immediately when you drop it off, otherwise, you will need to wait until they are ready to start the work – so you don’t get stuck with the rental car bill.
 This is called “mitigating your damages”, keeping your rental car bill to a minimum.

-What is a total loss?
+7) Total Loss Issues: What is a total loss?
 If the property has been destroyed beyond repair.
-Under your own insurance policy, this is defined by the contractual terms – which says the insurance company will pay the lesser of the value to repair your vehicle, or the value of the vehicle itself.
+Under your own insurance policy, this is defined by the contractual terms – which say the insurance company will pay the lesser of the value to repair your vehicle or the value of the vehicle itself.

 When going under the at-fault person’s liability insurance, there is no such contractual definition, so we fall back on what the law says, which is that the property cannot be repaired.

 If you have been injured in your collision in the Dallas, Texas area, contact the Law Office of Doug Goyen.
-Doug Goyen has worked as a Dallas car wreck lawyer and personal injury attorney on both the insurance companies side from 1989 – 1997 as an adjuster, and from 1998 to the present as an attorney.
+Doug Goyen has worked as a Dallas car wreck lawyer and personal injury attorney on both the insurance companies’ side from 1989 – 1997 as an adjuster and from 1998 to the present as an attorney.